Flags of New Caledonia

 Two flags are in use in New Caledonia, an overseas territory of France.
-Up to 2010, the only flag used to represent New Caledonia was the flag of France, a tricolour featuring three vertical bands coloured blue (hoist side), white, and red known to English speakers as the French Tricolour or simply the Tricolour.
+Up to 2010, the only flag used to represent New Caledonia was the flag of France, a tricolour featuring three vertical bands coloured blue (hoist side), white, and red known to English speakers as the French Tricolour.

 However, in July 2010, the Congress of New Caledonia voted in favour of a wish to fly the Kanak flag of the independence movement FLNKS alongside the French Tricolour.
 The wish, legally non-binding, proved controversial.
 A majority of New Caledonian communes, but not all, now fly both flags, the rest flying only the French Tricolour.